gskluzacek/flasky/Notes.md

     INFO  [alembic.migration] Running upgrade None -> 1bc594146bb5, initial migration

-For a first migration, this is effectively equivalent to calling db.create_all(), but in successive migrations the upgrade command applies updates to the tables without af‐ fecting their contents.
+For a first migration, this is effectively equivalent to calling db.create_all(), but in successive migrations the upgrade command applies updates to the tables without affecting their contents.

 # Flask-Mail